oxymoron1967/cv/README.md

 # cv
-This is where I'm developong my CV, which I'll eventually publosh somewhere else
+This is where I'm developing my CV, which I'll eventually publish on my workplace's website.